World Planting Day

 On this day in 2006, 29-year-old Jack Dorsey, sent the world's first ever tweet, the remarkably unmemorable "inviting coworkers", on Twitter, a new service he had founded.

-Today, Twitter has well over 321 million active monthly users, who generate more than 321 million tweets per day, all, of course, at 280 characters or less.
+Today, Twitter has well over 330 million active monthly users, who generate 500 million tweets per day, all, of course, at 280 characters or less.
 Tweets are cited by newspapers as respected as The Times, and everyone from footballers to presidents - Trump most notably - seem to have a Twitter account.

 But is Twitter here to stay?
 Or will it go the way of MySpace?
 It is, as always, too early to tell, but, rather than a tweet, we are indulging in a Chatham Hotel Special and thinking that it's better to chat than tweet.